cooper/quiki/doc/language.md

 ## Syntax

-The wikifier source language is [parsed hierarchically](technical/parsing.md).
+The quiki source language is [parsed hierarchically](technical/parsing.md).
 The source is divided into components called [blocks](#blocks), each of which is responsible for parsing its inner contents.
 The master parser is concerned only with the most basic syntax: